ktseytlin/kerent.me/_posts/blog/2016-04-24-Intro-to-Terraform-Modules.md

 All you PC users, [check out this link for installation.] (https://www.terraform.io/intro/getting-started/install.html)

-### Terraform Module Structure
+*Terraform Module Structure*

 Below are the files usually within a module:

 * main.tf - This is the meat of your module.
 It is where you declare your module resources/providers/provisioners/etc.
 * variables.tf - This outlines what variables are used in main.tf.
 However, you don't define the values of the variables here, although you can put in a default value.
 The variables here will be defined when the module is called.
 * outputs.tf - Think of this as what you want the module to return to you.
 Could be an IP address, a name, etc.
+* userdata.sh - This file is useful if you want to configure the resource - you will need to pass in the name of the userdata script as a value to main.tf.
+Not all resources can have this file (i.e. ELBs).

 I would recommend separating each module into it's own repository, rather than it's own folder with a repository.
-This will allow you to tag each module differently and make it easier for contribution to occur for each specific module.
+This will allow you to tag each module differently and make it easier for contribution to occur independently for each specific module.

 In most resource types, there is a variable called "user_data".
 This variable is where you can pass through the location of bash scripts for the machine to execute.
-If you are working with Chef, recall that Capital One uses Chef bootstrap, all that is is a line of code that you can put in your bash script - you *do not need to create a Chef provisioner for your resources*.
-I have not testing the modules out yet with Ansible - more info on this later.
+You can use the user data file to kick off Chef and Ansible!

-### Using a Module
+###### Using a Module

 Now that we have a basic handle on how things work, let's use a module and be super cool and build out machines - with minimal effort!
 This may be confusing at first but stick around for the ride because your life should get easier in the long term.